 In 2017, the Financial Conduct Authority announced that after 2021 it will no longer compel banks to submit the rates required to calculate LIBOR.
 In November 2020, the administrator of LIBOR announced it will consult on its intention to extend the retirement date of certain offered rates whereby the publication of the one week and two month LIBOR offered rates will cease after December 31, 2021; but, the publication of the remaining LIBOR offered rates will continue until June 30, 2023.
 Given consumer protection, litigation, and reputation risks, the bank regulatory agencies have indicated that entering into new contracts that use LIBOR as a reference rate after December 31, 2021 would create safety and soundness risks and that they will examine bank practices accordingly.
-Therefore, the agencies encouraged banks to cease entering into new contracts that use LIBOR as a reference rate after becember 31, 2021.
-Of the Company's \$3.3 billion in total gross loans as of December 31,

-2022, approximately 5.1% have a LIBOR based reference rate.
+Therefore, the agencies encouraged banks to cease entering into new contracts that use LIBOR as a reference rate as soon as practicable and in any event by December 31, 2021.
+Of the Company's \$3.3 billion in total gross loans as of December 31, 2022, approximately 5.1% have a LIBOR based reference rate.
 In the United States, the Alternative Reference Rate Committee ("ARRC") has recommended the use of SOFR.
 SOFR is different from LIBOR in that it is a backward-looking secured rate rather than a forward-looking unsecured rate.
 These differences could lead to a greater disconnect between the Bank's costs to raise funds for SOFR as compared to LIBOR.
 For cash products and loans, the ARRC has also recommended Term SOFR, which is a forward-looking SOFR based on SOFR futures and may in part reduce differences between SOFR and LIBOR.
 On March 15, 2022, Congress enacted the Adjustable Interest Rate (LIBOR) Act (the "Act") to address references to LIBOR in contracts that (i) are governed by U.S. law; (ii) will not mature before June 30, 2023; and (iii) lack fallback provisions providing for a clearly defined and practicable replacement for LIBOR.
-On December 16, 2022, the Federal Reserve adopted a final rule that implements the Act, replacing references to LIBOR in such contracts with one of five Board-selected benchmark replacements based on SOFR.
+On December 16, 2022, the Federal Reserve adopted a final rule that implements the Act, replacing referenc